 Next, to the Habit Tracker, I have my spending log.
 There I can keep track of where my money goes.
 And yes that $30 bikini top was essential 😉

-Down there I have my sales tracker to see if I made any sales with my books.
+Down there I have my sales tracker to see if I made any sales of my books.

 And the last tracker I have is my Insta Tracker.
 With my Insta Tracker, I keep track of reaching my following growth of 3.000 followers (Will you help me?).
 Every time I arrive at a new milestone, I color it with my Tombow Dual Brush Pen.